ImJonasuBtw/Nikx-Framework/README.md

 **Framework Name:** Nikx
 ## Introduction
-Nikx is a very simple frontend framework, similar to React, but much simpler.
+Nikx is a very simple frontend framework, inspired by React, but much simpler.
 It was created to expand my knowledge of how React works under the hood.
 It is very minimal and i doubt it will be useful for any real projects.

 ## Table of Contents
 - [Features](#features)